-- b. travel to an approved external examination centre where arrangements have been made for them to sit the examination. - 6.5.4 If an external student fails to attend a scheduled examination at an approved external examination centre, they will be required to reimburse the University for the cost of arranging the examination. - 6.5.5 If a student cannot be allocated to an approved external examination centre, the student will be required to make external invigilation arrangements in accordance with clauses 6.5.6 6.5.11 below. - 6.5.6 The student must nominate an external invigilator, who: - a. can provide evidence that they are one the following: - i) a university or college examination officer or academic staff member - ii) a corporate training or education officer - iii) a librarian - iv) a minister of religion or religious leader - v) a police officer - vi) school principal, deputy principal, or teacher - vii) justice of the peace. - b. can speak, read and write in English to competently implement exam procedures and communicate with the University - c. is not a relative or friend of the student or their family - d. does not have any conflict of interest in fulfilling their duties. - 6.5.7 Externally invigilated examinations must occur on the same date and South Australian time as the published schedule for internal students. - 6.5.8 Students undertaking externally invigilated examinations must provide the required documentation to the Exams team in Student and Academic Services at least ten working days before mid-study period supervised assessments, or at least 20 working days before the end-of-study period examinations.
-Failure to meet these timelines may result in examination arrangements not being finalised, and students not being able to complete their course assessment requirements. - 6.5.9 The course coordinator may decline a proposed invigilation arrangement and will advise the student that alternative invigilation arrangements must be made. - 6.5.10 A student who wants to vary the time and/or date of an externally invigilated exam must submit a request in writing to the course coordinator.
+- 6.5.5 If a student cannot be allocated to an approved external examination centre, the student will be required to make external invigilation arrangements in accordance with clauses 6.5.6 6.5.10 below. - 6.5.6 The student must nominate an external invigilator, who: - a. can provide evidence that they are one the following: - i) a university or college examination officer or academic staff member - ii) a corporate training or education officer - iii) a librarian - iv) a minister of religion or religious leader - v) a police officer - vi) school principal, deputy principal, or teacher - vii) justice of the peace. - b. can speak, read and write in English to competently implement exam procedures and communicate with the University - c. is not a relative or friend of the student or their family - d. does not have any conflict of interest in fulfilling their duties. - 6.5.7 Externally invigilated examinations must occur on the same date and South Australian time as the published schedule for internal students. - 6.5.8 Students undertaking externally invigilated examinations must provide the required documentation to the Exams team in Student and Academic Services at least ten working days before mid-study period supervised assessments, or at least 20 working days before the end-of-study period examinations.
+Failure to meet these timelines may result in examination arrangements not being finalised, and students not being able to complete their course assessment requirements. - 6.5.9 A student who wants to vary the time and/or date of an externally invigilated exam must submit a request in writing to the course coordinator.
 The course coordinator will then recommend to the head of school or associate head of school whether or not to authorise the variation.
-Only the head of school or associate head of school may authorise any variations. - 6.5.11 Requests to vary the time and/or date of an externally invigilated exam will only be authorised in exceptional circumstances.
+Only the head of school or associate head of school may authorise any variations. - 6.5.10 Requests to vary the time and/or date of an externally invigilated exam will only be authorised in exceptional circumstances.
 The student is responsible for any costs incurred.
 The University will not reimburse these costs.